Lisa Marie Presley: 2012–2018: Storm & Grace and final releases

 Her third album, Storm & Grace, was released on May 15, 2012.
 She said: "It's much more of a rootsy record, organic record, than my previous work."
 It is produced by Oscar and Grammy winner T Bone Burnett.
-AllMusic described the album as "a stronger, more mature, and more effective work than one might have expected" and noted "Presley is finally developing a musical personality that truly suits her."
+AllMusic described the album as "a stronger, more mature, and more effective work than one might have expected" and noted "Presley is finally developing a musical personality that truly suits her".
 Spinner.com described it as "the strongest album of her career" and Entertainment Weekly praised the "smoky, spooky" single "You Ain't Seen Nothing Yet".
 T-Bone Burnett said of collaborating with Presley on Storm & Grace (2012): "When songs from Lisa Marie Presley showed up at my door, I was curious.
 I wondered what the daughter of an American revolutionary music artist had to say.
 What I heard was honest, raw, unaffected and soulful.
 I thought her father would be proud of her.
 The more I listened to the songs, the deeper an artist I found her to be.
 Listening beyond the media static, Lisa Marie Presley is a Southern American folk music artist of great value."

-In 2018, Presley was featured on the title track of the compilation "Where No One Stands Alone", a collection of her father's gospel songs.
+In 2018, Presley was featured on the title track of the compilation "Where No One Stands Alone", a collection of her father's gospel songs, which sold over 300 million copies.
 The song was reworked into a duet between Presley and her father.
 A music video for the song was released in which Presley is incorporated into scenes of her and her father.

+Memoir

+Prior to her death, Presley had recorded audio tapes for a memoir.
+Her daughter, Riley Keough, completed writing the details on the tapes in book form following her mother's death.
+In addition to preparing the memoir, Riley narrated its audiobook version, which includes “Never-before-heard recollections” through Presley's voice.
+The cover of the memoir, titled From Here to the Great Unknown features a photo of a young Presley with her father on the cover.
+Presley and her daughter Riley are both credited as the book's authors.
+From Here to the Great Unknown was released on October 8, 2024, through Random House.